-- Aside from the barn itself, does the land also have enough space for a yard, driveway, or septic system?
+- Apart from the building itself, does the land also have sufficient space for additions like a patio or driveway?

-- Is this a site where a building can benefit from passive solar heat gain?
+- Is this a location where a pole barn can benefit from passive solar heat gain?

-- Is the area part of a homeowner’s association?
-If so, you may need permission before construction.
+- Is the location part of a homeowner’s association?
+If it is, you may require consent before construction.

-The more optional features you add, the more lot preparation you may need.
-Contact C&S Construction for an initial consultation.
-Our inspector can determine the exact lot preparation for your pole barn based on an initial assessment.
+The more optional features you incorporate, the more preparation may be in order.
+Contact C&S Construction for an assessment of your property.
+Our contractors can determine the level of pole barn lot preparation required in order to get the construction started.

 Serving customers from Pullman to Bonners Ferry and Wenatchee to Western Montana, including Spokane, Coeur D’Alene, Cheney, Pullman, Sandpoint, Wallace and the surrounding area since 1998